jakubweglowski/computational-social-choice/README.md

 # Files calles "qqplots"

-These are .zip file containing all quantile-quantile plots, some of which I put into my thesis.
+These are .zip files containing all quantile-quantile plots, some of which I put into my thesis.